City of Light (horse): 2019: Pegasus World Cup and retirement

 City of Light made his final start on January 26, 2019, in the Pegasus World Cup at Gulfstream Park.
 His main rival was Accelerate, who was also making his final start.
 City of Light had won the Breeders' Cup Dirt Mile on the same day Accelerate won the Breeders' Cup Classic at 1 1/4 miles.
 With the Pegasus World Cup set at the intermediate distance of 1 1/8 miles, the two were thought to be closely matched, with Accelerate going off as the slight favorite.
 The track was sloppy due to heavy rain that continued during the race itself.
 City of Light broke well to vie for the early lead, then settled behind Patternrecognition.
 Around the far turn, City of Light made his move, followed by Accelerate.
 However, Accelerate could not match the pace and City of Light continued to draw away, winning by 5 3/4 lengths over the late-closing Seeking the Soul.

 "The way he did it today, you don't really see too many horses that have the speed, the pounce, and the dimension," said jockey Javier Castellano.
 "The horse did everything today.
 I just enjoyed the ride, to be honest with you.
 I think anyone could have ridden the horse."
 Castellano added that the horse had enjoyed the sloppy track.
 "He was like a little kid who wanted to play and splash in the puddles."

 "We've been in business five years, and we started with one horse," said McCarthy.
 "To have a horse like this come into your life … I can't describe the emotions that go along with something like this."

 After the Pegasus World Cup, City of Light was retired to stud at Lane's End Farm, where he joins Accelerate and his sire Quality Road.
 City of Light's fee for 2019 was set at $35,000.

 Statistics

 An asterisk after the odds means City of Light was the post-time favorite.

+Stud career

+In 2023 City of Light stands at Lane's End Farm in Versailles, Kentucky, for US$35,000.